victorrgds/documentation/content/en/security_platform/cloud_workload_security/getting_started.md

 ## Overview

-There are two main sets of features you can use for Runtime Security in the Datadog Agent:
+Cloud Workload Security (CWS) provides real-time eBPF-powered threat detection across your hosts and containers.
+CWS is built directly into the Datadog Agent.
+Simply activate cloud workload security on your Datadog agents.
+No additional agents required and no additional complexity for your operations team.

+CWS can monitor the following types of activity for suspicious, malicious, or anomalous behavior:
 1. **File Integrity Monitoring** to watch for changes to key files and directories on hosts or containers in real time.
 2. **Process Execution Monitoring** to monitor process executions for malicious activity on hosts or containers in real time.

 ## Requirements

-* Datadog Agent >= 7.25.0
+* Datadog Agent >= 7.27.0
 * Hosts/containers must be running Linux with kernel versions >= 4.15
   * All major Linux distributions running on those kernels are supported.
   * Custom kernel builds are not supported.